 The Ultimate Guide to Domestic Partnerships and Health Insurance

-If you’re looking for health insurance for you and your partner, enter your zip code below to get customized plan recommendations in minutes.
+If you’re looking for health insurance for you and your partner, enter your ZIP code below to get customized plan recommendations in minutes.

 Health insurance coverage for domestic partnerships varies by insurance company and location.
-When shopping on the health insurance marketplace, you can list your partner as a household member as long as you share a child together and/or claim your partner as a tax dependent.
+When shopping on the health insurance marketplace, you can list your partner as a household member if you’re not married as long as you share a child together.
+You can also claim your partner as a tax dependent.

 You can call health insurance companies directly and ask if they recognize domestic partnerships.
-If they do, you’ll be able to include any of your biological, step-, or legally-adopted children on your plan, as well.
+If they do, you’ll be able to include any of your biological, step-, or legally adopted children on your plan, as well.

 Inside tip → If you’re unable to find family coverage, you can enroll in individual plans.
 This can actually be a more affordable option if one of you is eligible for subsidized prices.

 If you live in an area that recognizes domestic partnerships, your (or your partner’s) employer may include domestic partners on their group health plans.
-Keep in mind that if your employer helps pay for your partner’s coverage–and if your partner is not an IRS-qualifying dependent–you will need to report those contributions as taxable income on your W-2.
-COBRA coverage is not extended to domestic partners or spouses.
+Keep in mind that if your employer helps pay for your partner’s coverage — and if your partner is not an IRS-qualifying dependent — you will need to report those contributions as taxable income on your W-2.

 If your employer or health insurance company is requesting proof of your domestic partnership, these types of documentation will help you make your case: